 Well there is a simple solution, one which uses the oldest (and most unbreakable) encryption method known to man, it’s called the One Time Pad or OTP.
 It is however really only suitable for very low data rate sensors as this method requires a random byte for every single encrypted byte you want to transmit.
 Here’s the big thing though, you only want to encrypt the actual data values and the checksum not the header, preamble and other fluff, in fact this should really not be encrypted using your key as repeating the same header bytes over and over again will make your encryption scheme several-giga-orders of magnitude easier to decrypt!

 Also if the data is unimportant (and that is a thing you need to decide carefully) and your happy anyone can read it (say temperature readings in a field) then the only thing you need to protect against is `man in the middle` attack in which somebody else sends your message with false data in it.
-In these cases you really only need to encrypt the CRC or some challenge/response pair so you can check the data is true and has not been compromised.
+In these cases you really only need to encrypt the CRC to produce a digital signature so you can check the data is true and has not been compromised.

 So for the theoretical temperature sensor above, if we to do the math